-It is often common in smaller companies for the controller to perform some of the functions generally performed by a chief financial officer (CFO) in larger companies.
+In smaller companies, it is often common for the controller to perform some of the functions generally performed by a chief financial officer (CFO) in larger companies.
 Larger and/or more complex companies typically have a separate CFO function.

 What is a Chief Financial Officer?